ngkalaf/ngkalaf.github.io/research.md

 Boston, Joshua.
 "Strategic Deference by the European Court of Justice: Understanding Economic Influences on Judicial Decision-Making."
 [Abstract](http://www.joshuaboston.com/abstracts/#deference)

-Boston, Joshua, Matt Chick & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
+Boston, Joshua, <a href="https://graduate.artsci.wustl.edu/mattchick" target="_blank">Matt Chick</a> & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
 "Supreme Court Agenda Setting and Precedent Influence."

 Boston, Joshua & Bernardo S. Silveira.
 "The Electoral Connection in Court: How Sentencing Responds to Voter Preferences."

 # Coauthors

 <p align="justify">Research is a collaborative process.
 As such, all of my work is made better by my colleagues and co-authors.
-Please take some time to check out the awesome work being done in the BGSU Political Science Department, and by my collaborators listed in the citations above.
-I hope you will take some time to check out some of their websites, which I am including here.
-Please check out the work being done by these awesome scholars:
+Please take some time to check out the awesome work being done in the <a href="https://www.bgsu.edu/arts-and-sciences/political-science/faculty-and-staff-directory.html" target="_blank">BGSU Political Science Department</a> and by my collaborators listed in the citations above.</p>
-  <a href="https://jhomola.com/" target="_blank">Jonathan Homola</a>,
-  <a href="https://smtorres.org/" target="_blank">S. Michelle Torres Pacheco</a>,
-  <a href="https://sites.wustl.edu/davidcarlson/" target="_blank">Dave Carlson</a>,
-  <a href="https://graduate.artsci.wustl.edu/mattchick" target="_blank">Matt Chick</a>,
-  <a href="http://jbduckmayr.com/" target="_blank">JBrandon Duck-Mayr</a>,
-  <a href="https://home.nicholaswaterbury.com/" target="_blank">Nick Waterbury</a>.</p>

 <p>Replication files for my published works are available upon request.
 Please feel free to email me: <a href="mailto:jboston@wustl.edu" target="_blank">jboston@wustl.edu</a></p>